ashmandias/FeralInfo/README.md

 ### Recovering password from Filezilla
 From filezilla, export... site manager, open file in notepad, find <Pass encoding="base64">XXXXXXX</Pass>, put XXXXXXX into http://base64decode.net/

+### Recovering password from BitKinex
+There are no know free ways to recover your slot's password if you saved it in BitKinex.
+However you can open an SSH session from BitKinex via the black ssh button on the left menu bar of your slot.
+Once you have ssh access to your slot, follow the .htpasswd process under the Alternative for rutorrent

 ### Recovering password from winscp
 [Please follow this guide.](https://winscp.net/eng/docs/faq_password)